-Hearing a childhood obesity diagnosis—or even a warning that a child is at risk—can be devastating for a parent.
+Hearing a childhood obesity diagnosis—or even a warning that a child might be at risk—can be devastating for a parent.
 But there are many ways you can work toward reversing or preventing childhood obesity.
 In doing so, you'll lower your child's risk of serious health consequences.
-And it's likely, too, that your entire family will benefit from the lifestyle changes you put in place.
+And it's likely that your entire family will benefit from the lifestyle changes you put in place.

 Three Steps to Tackling Childhood Obesity

-Discuss your child's needs with his doctor.
-She may refer you to a behavior-management or counseling program that addresses the many unique causes of obesity.
+It's not easy to do this on your own, and sometimes it's not even safe.
+So discuss your child's needs with his doctor.
+She may refer you to a behavior-management or counseling program that addresses the many unique causes of obesity, or to a nutritionist who can help you with meal planning.
 At home, take a three-pronged approach.
-Your child needs your help to improve his eating habits, his activity level, and probably his self-esteem too.
+Your child needs your help to improve his diet, his activity level, and probably his self-esteem too.

 1. Improve Eating Habits

-If your child is overweight or obese, she doesn't need a crash diet.
-She needs an improved way of eating that she can sustain for years to come.
-And it will be easier for both her and you if you apply changes to the entire family's menu.
-Again, discuss your child's specific needs with her doctor; you may also receive a referral to a nutritionist.
-In many cases, kids are advised not to lose weight, but to avoid gaining more as their height catches up to their weight.
+If your child is overweight or obese, he doesn't need a crash diet.
+He needs an improved way of eating that he can sustain for years to come.
+And it will be easier for both him and you if you apply changes to the entire family's menu.
+Again, discuss your child's specific needs with his doctor and/or a nutritionist.
+In many cases, kids are advised not to lose weight, but to avoid gaining more as they grow and their height catches up to their weight.

-In general, move toward a diet that is lower in fat and empty calories, and rich in fruits, vegetables, low-fat dairy products, lean meats, and whole grains.
+In general, you want to move your whole family toward a diet that is lower in fat, salt, and sugar, and rich in fruits, vegetables, low-fat dairy products, lean meats, and whole grains.
 These offer much more bang for your calorie buck.
 Also beware of beverages.
-It's easy to rack up an unhealthy, unnecessary number of calories by drinking them (in soda or juice, for example; these also contain lots of sugar).
+It's easy to rack up an unhealthy, unnecessary number of calories by drinking them (in soda or juice, for example; these contain lots of sugar).
 Serve water and low- or non-fat milk instead.

 - Why Kids Need Water